qlicker/qlicker/docs/UserManual-Professor.md

 ![View Page Container Buttons](images/prof/page_container_buttons.png)

+## Managing Course Details

 ### Enrolling Students in Your Courses
 To allow students to enrol in one of your courses, you need to provide a 6-digit enrolment code.
 This can be found under "Course Details" on the course's main page.
 To get to the course main page, select the desired course in either the Qlicker Home page, the Courses page, or the 'Courses' dropdown menu.

 ![Course Details](images/prof/course_details.png)

+Additionally, you can directly add a student to your course by selecting 'Add Student', and entering their Qlicker email.

 Once there are students enrolled, the "Classlist" section will populate, where you can remove students from the classlist.

+### Adding Teaching Assistants To Your Courses
+To add a TA to your course, select 'Add Instructor/TA' and enter their Qlicker email.
+TAs will have access to the full suite of professor capabilites aside from adding additional TAs.

+### Requiring Verified Emails in Your Courses
+Selecting 'Require Verified Email' in a course will enforce students to first verify their email before having access to the course.
+This is not recommded if Qlicker is using single sign on.

+### Allowing Unapproved Questions
+Selecting 'Allow Unapproved Questions' lets all questions created by students have the 'public' property.
+More information about public questions below.

 ## Creating Questions
 Questions can either be created within a [session](#creating-sessions) or by going to the Questions Library via 'My Question Library' in the 'Questions' dropdown menu.
 Click 'New Question' to create a question.